 - Preheat oven to 400ºF.
 Line baking sheet with foil, top with a baking rack, and lightly spray with nonstick cooking spray.

 - In a large bowl, mix together rub ingredients.
 Add the wings to the large bowl with the rub and toss each wing until coated evenly.
 Line wings on the prepared baking rack so they are not touching.

 - Bake on the upper-middle rack of your preheated oven for 45-50 minutes.
 Carefully move oven rack 6-8" from broiler and broil to desired crispiness, watching closely so they don't burn.
 Flip chicken wings over and broil the other side until crispy.

 - While wings are cooling, melt butter over medium heat.
 Add remaining sauce ingredients and bring to a boil, stirring occasionally.
 Reduce to a simmer until slightly thickened, approximately 3-5 minutes.
 Taste and add additional harissa if you would like it spicier or add more honey if you would like it sweeter.

-- When chicken is done, add to a large bowl and pour over sauce.
+When chicken is done, add to a large bowl and pour over the sauce.
 Gently toss wings with a spatula until evenly coated.

 - Garnish with a sprinkle of sesame seeds if desired and serve immediately!

 Amount Per Serving: Calories: 142Total Fat: 9gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 25mgSodium: 467mgCarbohydrates: 12gFiber: 1gSugar: 8gProtein: 5g